sofastack/sofastack-doc/activities/sofastack-cloud-native-workshop.md

 In this workshop, you can implement the combined deployment and dynamic module push capabilities provided by SOFAArk based on the ARK control capabilities of SOFADashboard.

-**3:20 - 4:00 Seata distributed transaction practice by Sen Zhang**
+**3:20 - 4:00 Seata distributed transaction practice by Long Chen**

 Under the microservice architecture, the distributed transaction problem is an industry problem.
 Through this workshop, you can understand the background of distributed transaction problems under distributed architecture, as well as common distributed transaction solutions and experience on how to use the open source distributed transaction framework - Seata's AT mode, TCC mode to solve the ultimate  consistency of the business data.